kareembaher/notepad-application/README.md

 - notepad.service.yml - will create a service for the notepad application
 - mysql.pod.yml - will create the mysql pod
 - mysql.service - will create the service for the mysql pod
+- mysql.volume.claim.yml - will create a volume fo mysql to preserve its state if it is restarted
 - secrets.yml - where we will store our sensetive data for the notepad and mysql env. variables that will contain the root password and database name.
 I encrypted the info using this URL https://www.base64decode.org/, if you wish to change any of the info you may edit the secrets file with the new encrypted code from the previous URL

 #### build.sh: